wrichter/hailstorm/ansible/README.md

     - Discovery ramdisk
   - [RHEL 7 binary DVD](https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.2/x86_64/product-software)
 1. Download the manifest for your Organization for the Satellite and copy the manifest-zip file to the local ansible/binary directory and rename it to manifest.zip
-1. Change into the ansible directory, and copy or create the necessary ssh key pairs in the binary directory (the first one is used for the communication between the RHOSP-director and the layer1 host, the second to connect to the layer1 host from the outside):
+1. Change into the ansible directory, and copy or create the necessary ssh key pairs in the binary directory (the first one is used for the communication between the RHOSP-director and the layer1 host, the second to connect to the layer1 host from the outside).
+If you create new keys, ensure they are also added to the layer1's host root user as authorized key:
   - $ ssh-keygen -t rsa -f binary/undercloud
   - $ ssh-keygen -t rsa -f binary/hailstorm
-1. Adapt the host_vars/layer1.yml settings
-  - rhel_iso_img: to the name of the RHEL 7 binary DVD ISO image
+1. If necessary, copy & adapt the hardware-driven configuration from the sample config/inf43.coe.muc.redhat.com.yml, especially
   - ansible_host: to the ip address or DNS name of your layer1 host (which is prepared with a minimal RHEL install).
   - If no ssh keys are available, set the ansible_ssh_pass parameter to the hosts root password (see [ansible documentation](http://docs.ansible.com/ansible/intro_inventory.html))
-1. Adapt the host_vars/rhosp-director.yml settings:
-  - deploy_ramdisk_image
-  - discovery_ramdisk_image
-  - overcloud_image
-1. Adapt the host_vars/satellite.yml settings
-  - ntpserver
-  - poolid for the Satellite repository
+1. If necessary, copy & adapt the software-driven configuration from the sample config/hailstorm_config.yml

 ## Running the playbook
 Run all commands on your laptop from the ansible directory.
 Since the server might reboot when the playbook executes, running the playbook on the server is discouraged.